 University of Coimbra, Portugal | webpage

-Luís Paquete is Associate Professor at the Department of Informatics Engineering, University of Coimbra, Portugal, since 2007.
+Luís Paquete is Associate Professor at the Department of Informatics Engineering, University of Coimbra, Portugal.
 He received his Ph.D. in Computer Science from T.U.
 Darmstadt, Germany, in 2005 and a M.S. in Systems Engineering and Computer Science from the University of Algarve, Portugal, in 2001.
 His research interest is mainly focused on exact and heuristic solution methods for multiobjective combinatorial optimization problems.
 He is in editorial board of Operations Research Perspectives and Area Editor at ACM Transactions on Evolutionary Learning and Optimization.